sadaoikebe/srne-solar-controller/README.md

-# Modbus Control
+# SRNE Hybrid Inverter Modbus monitor and charge controller

-This repository contains scripts to manage a Modbus-based battery system using a FastAPI server and a controller script.
+This repository contains scripts to manage a Modbus-based inverter and battery system using a FastAPI server and a controller script.

+Instruments(example):

+- PowMr SunSmart-10KP in split-phase mode
+- Raspberry Pi with Ubuntu
+- 7.92kW-peak Solar Panels
+- 2 x JK-BMS based battery box (XR-07) with 32 x 300Ah LFP batteries

 ## Setup Instructions